April 1, 2025

 Just like that, you've got enough content to power your social media accounts for a few weeks—all from a single YouTube video.

-How to make a YouTube Short from an existing video on mobile
+How to create YouTube Shorts from existing videos on mobile

 The first step is to produce your video and upload it to your YouTube channel.
 The best videos have a strong hook, focus on a topic that your target audience is interested in, and are easy to follow.
 A good script—which can simply be a list of talking points—is a great tool to have at this stage.